davidmerrick/micronaut-slack-starter/README.md

 # micronaut-quarantinebot

-Trying out a Micronaut project on AWS Lambda.
+Toy Slack bot to try out using Micronaut with AWS Lambda.

 # Running tests locally